Martin Lawrence Live Talkin' Shit

-Martin Lawrence Live Talkin' Shit is the debut album by comedian Martin Lawrence.
+Martin Lawrence Live Talkin' Sh*t is the debut album by comedian Martin Lawrence.
 The album was released in 1993 for East West Records.
-Martin Lawrence Live Talkin' Shit was met with negative reviews but still managed to make it to No. 76 on the Billboard 200 and No. 10 on the Top R&B/Hip-Hop Albums charts.
+Martin Lawrence Live Talkin' Sh*t was met with negative reviews but still managed to make it to No. 76 on the Billboard 200 and No. 10 on the Top R&B/Hip-Hop Albums charts.
 Two singles were released, "Boxin'" and "White Kids/Black Kids", but neither made it to the Billboard charts.